We'll guide you through the basics of NGS, with tutorials and tips for planning your first experiment.Get Started

-Today's complex genomic research questions demand a depth of information beyond the capacity of traditional DNA sequencing technologies.
-Next-generation sequencing has filled that gap and become an everyday research tool to address these questions.
+Today's complex genomics questions demand a depth of information beyond the capacity of traditional DNA sequencing technologies.
+NGS has filled that gap and become an everyday tool to address these questions.

 Using capillary electrophoresis-based Sanger sequencing, the Human Genome Project took over 10 years and cost nearly $3 billion.

+NGS-based RNA-Seq is a powerful method that enables researchers to break through the inefficiency and expense of legacy technologies such as microarrays.
 Microarray gene expression measurement is limited by noise at the low end and signal saturation at the high end.
-In contrast, next-generation sequencing quantifies discrete, digital sequencing read counts, offering a virtually unlimited dynamic range.

-Targeted sequencing allows you to focus your research on particular regions of the genome.
+Targeted sequencing allows you to sequence a subset of genes or specific genomic regions of interest, efficiently and cost-effectively focusing the power of NGS.
+NGS is highly scalable, allowing you to tune the level of resolution to meet experimental needs.
 Choose whether to do a shallow scan across multiple samples, or sequence at greater depth with fewer samples to find rare variants in a given region.

 Recent Illumina next-generation sequencing technology breakthroughs include:

-The resources below offer valuable guidance to researchers who are considering purchasing an NGS system.
+The resources below offer valuable guidance to scientists who are considering purchasing a next-generation sequencing system.